 \textbf{Kullback-Leibler Divergence.} Tight upper bounds on the moment generating function of the scaled Kullback-Leibler divergence $t\KL(P_t\|P)$ have recently been derived by \cite{guo2020} (see also \cite{agrawal2020a}), who prove

 for all $ \lambda \in [0,1]$. \cite{guo2020} show that this upper bound is nearly tight, in the sense that it nearly matches the scaling in $k$ and $t$ of the moment generating function of the limiting distribution of $t\KL(P_t\|P)$.
+Furthermore, the value of $G_{k,t}(\lambda)$ does not depend on $P$ (\cite{guo2020}, Proposition~1).
 Nevertheless, $G_{k,t}$ cannot easily be used in Theorem~\ref{thm:main}, since the optimization problem $\sup_{\lambda \in [0,1]} \big\{\lambda u - G_{k,t}(\lambda)\big\},$ for any $u > 0,$ is non-convex. \cite{guo2020} instead derive several closed-form sequences $(\lambda_t)$ which approximately solve this maximization problem.
 We derive a sequential analogue of their bounds in terms of a generic choice of such a sequence.
 The following result is obtained by repeating a similar stitching argument as that of the proof of Theorem \ref{thm:main}. \begin{proposition} Let $\delta \in (0,1)$, and let $P$ be a distribution supported on a finite set of size $k \geq 2$.
-Let $(\lambda_t)_{t=1}^\infty \subseteq [0,1]$ be a sequence of real numbers such that
+Let $(\lambda_t)_{t=1}^\infty \subseteq [0,1/2]$ be a sequence of real numbers such that